Applications are now closed for September 2021. Applications for the next intake usually open in October.

 Additional question-and-answer sessions also take place through live seminars, which are recorded for students not able to participate at the time.

 - How to apply

-Award Title Duration Study mode PgCert (ICL) Up to 2 Years Part-time Intermittent Study Tuition fees PgCert 1 Year Part-time Tuition fees
+Award Title Duration Study mode MSc 3 Years Part-time Tuition fees

 The School of Social and Political Science sits within the College of Arts, Humanities and Social Sciences.
 All enquiries and applications relating to undergraduate admissions to the School are handled by our College.
 Please contact: